Server + API: Auth0 Configuration

 Once the application has been created, you will need to configure the Scopes that applications can request during authorization.

-In the settings for your API, go to the Scopes tab.
+In the settings for your API, go to the Permissions tab.
 In this section, you can add all four of the scopes discussed before: